Website icon Xpert.Digital

 The countries with the highest density of industrial robots

-Tomorrow the Japanese government will open the World Robotic Summit at Koto Ward in Tokyo.
-Cutting-edge robots from around the world will be featured at the five-day event with a prize of JPY 100 million ($875,000).
+Tomorrow, the Japanese government will open the World Robotics Summit at Koto Ward in Tokyo.
+State-of-the-art robots from around the world will be showcased at the five-day event, which boasts a prize pool of 100 million JPY ($875,000).

-The rise of machines has developed successfully.
-Data from the International Federation of Robotics shows that the pace of automation is accelerating across much of the industrialized world, with 66 industrial robots installed per 10,000 employees worldwide in 2015.
-A year later it rose to 74.
-Europe has a robot density of 99 units per 10,000 workers, and in America and Asia this figure is 84 and 63, respectively.
-China is one of the countries with the highest growth rates in industrial automation, but nowhere is there there is a robot density like in South Korea.
+The rise of machines has progressed successfully.
+Data from the International Federation of Robotics shows that the pace of automation is accelerating in much of the industrialized world, with 66 installed industrial robots per 10,000 employees worldwide in 2015.
+A year later, this figure rose to 74.
+Europe has a robot density of 99 units per 10,000 workers, while this figure is 84 in the Americas and 63 in Asia.
+China is one of the countries with the highest growth rates in industrial automation, but nowhere else is there a robot density like that of South Korea.

 In 2016, South Korea had 631 industrial robots installed per 10,000 employees.
-This is primarily due to the continued installation of large-scale robots in electronics and manufacturing.
-90 percent of Singapore's industrial robots are installed in the electronics industry, and with a density of 488 per 10,000 employees, Singapore ranks second.
-Germany and Japan are known for their automobile industries and have a density of around 300 per 10,000 employees.
-Interestingly, Japan is one of the major players in industrial robotics, accounting for 52 percent of the global supply.
+This is primarily due to the ongoing installation of mass-produced robots in the electronics and manufacturing sectors.
+Ninety percent of Singapore's industrial robots are installed in the electronics industry, and with a density of 488 per 10,000 employees, Singapore ranks second.
+Germany and Japan, known for their automotive industries, have a density of just over 300 per 10,000 employees.
+Interestingly, Japan is a major player in industrial robotics, accounting for 52 percent of the global supply.

-In the United States, the pace of automation is slower, with a density of 189.
-China is committed to expanding its level of automation in the coming years and is targeting a place in the top 10 countries in the world for robot density by 2020.
+In the United States, the pace of automation is slower, with a robot density of 189.
+China is striving to increase its level of automation in the coming years and aims to be among the top 10 countries in the world for robot density by 2020.
 It had a density of 25 units in 2013 and grew to 68 units by 2016.
-India still lags behind other countries in automation, having only three industrial robots per 10,000 employees in 2016.
+India still lags behind other countries in automation, with only three industrial robots per 10,000 employees in 2016.

 The Countries With The Highest Density Of Robot Workers